 The other guy would drink twelve or eighteen beers in a show, and on top that five or six Jaeger bombs, and other assorted shots people brought up to him through the night, and still he never missed a note, standing in the microphone and wailing, playing most nights past two.
 I never said a word to him in all that time about drinking, and he never said a word to me about coffee.

 It is not easy to entertain a crowd four straight hours with nothing but acoustic guitar, bass, and a voice, but we did it.
 We filled the dance floor every night, the upright slapping a train beat, the guitar strumming the rhythm, the voice pushing from one song to the next, the crowd singing along.
 The other guy is not the best singer or guitar player, but he is the truest artist I ever met, and together we played better than ten guys.
 His songs are as good as any of the paintings I see hanging in the shop windows downtown, and we painted them anew from scratch each night in a different bar, and split $400 plus tips for doing it.
-Some months, those songs covered my bill notices when farming didn’t.
+Some months, those songs covered my bills when farming didn’t.